Sylius/Sylius/docs/customization/menu.rst

-    sylius.menu.admin.main # For the Admin Panel menu sylius.menu.admin.customer.show # For the buttons menu on top of the show page of the Customer (/admin/customers/{id}) sylius.menu.admin.order.show # For the buttons menu on top of the show page of the Order (/admin/orders/{id})
+    sylius.menu.admin.main # For the Admin Panel menu sylius.menu.admin.customer.show # For the buttons menu on top of the show page of the Customer (/admin/customers/{id}) sylius.menu.admin.order.show # For the buttons menu on top of the show page of the Order (/admin/orders/{id}) sylius.menu.admin.product.form # For the tabular menu on the left hand side of the new/edit pages of the Product (/admin/products/new & /admin/products/{id}/edit) sylius.menu.admin.product_variant.form # For the tabular menu on the left hand side of the new/edit pages of the ProductVariant (/admin/products/{productId}/variants/new & /admin/products/{productId}/variants/{id}/edit)

 How to customize Admin Menu?
 ----------------------------